Mass. organization steps up to building challenge

 Written by Tabetha McCartney, director of asset management and sustainability for the Jewish Community Housing for the Elderly

-Topics: Architectural Firms, Associations / Organizations, Building Owners and Managers, Construction Firms, Consulting - Green & Sustainable Strategies and Solutions, ENERGY STAR, Geothermal Heating and Cooling, HVAC - Heating & Cooling & Ventilation, Multifamily / Multiunit Residential, Sustainable Communities, Technology, Urban Planning and Design
+Topics: Architectural Firms, Associations / Organizations, Building Owners and Managers, Construction Firms, Consulting - Green & Sustainable Strategies and Solutions, ENERGY STAR, Geothermal Heating and Cooling, HVAC - Heating, Cooling, and Ventilation, Multifamily / Multiunit Residential, Sustainable Communities, Technology, Urban Planning and Design

 Companies: U.S. Department of Energy